r-rakshitha/deep_learning/chapter_linear-regression/linear-regression.md

-We also motivated this choice of objective both via some practical considerations and through an interpretation of linear regression as maximimum likelihood estimation under an assumption of linearity and Gaussian noise.
+We also motivated this choice of objective both via some practical considerations and through an interpretation of linear regression as maximum likelihood estimation under an assumption of linearity and Gaussian noise.
 After discussing both computational considerations and connections to statistics,